Prama212/python-keylogger-edu/README.md

 - Managing `.gitignore` to keep unnecessary files out of the repository
 - Uploading and maintaining a GitHub project for public portfolio use
 - Understanding the importance of ethical boundaries in cybersecurity

+## 💡 Why I Built This

+As an aspiring cybersecurity student, I wanted to start by building a small but impactful project.
+This keylogger was developed in a controlled virtual environment to better understand how input logging works — and how to defend against it.
+This project also helped me explore ethical boundaries in cybersecurity.